vdaas/vald/docs/user-guides/observability-configuration.md

 ## Cleanup

-Last, the Vald cluster will be removed by executing the following command.
+Lastly, the Vald cluster will be removed by executing the following command.

 ```bash
 helm uninstall vald